 Risotto is a great place to start, both because the soft texture is easy on Baby’s gums, and because it’s a good base-recipe to substitute any kind of protein or vegetable into, depending on what you’ve got in the fridge, your taste, or what Baby will eat.
-It’s also easy to substitute in brown rice for white, though it will make your cooking time significantly longer, maybe by as much as much as half an hour.
+It’s also easy to substitute in brown rice for white, though it will make your cooking time significantly longer, maybe by as much as half an hour.

 - 1 small onion, two or three cloves garlic, or both